On the Geometry of Receiver Operating Characteristic and Precision-Recall Curves: Introduction

-Classification is a core element in machine learning (ML) and artificial intelligence (AI), with broad applications across science, engineering, and medicine.
+Classification is a core application of machine learning (ML) and artificial intelligence (AI), with broad use across science, engineering, and medicine.
 Classifier performance is typically evaluated using metrics derived from \textit{Receiver Operating Characteristic (ROC)} and \textit{Precision-Recall (PR)} curves.
-While these metrics are widely used and intuitive, their geometric structure and interrelationships are often overlooked.
-As a result, threshold selection and performance evaluation are frequently based on heuristics or application-specific constraints, with limited theoretical support.
+While these metrics are widely used, their geometric structure and interrelationships are often overlooked.

-A geometric view of these curves offers valuable insight.
-It reveals that metrics such as sensitivity, specificity, precision, and recall are deeply connected through the distributions of classifier scores and class prevalences.
-This perspective simplifies performance analysis, clarifies the conditions under which classifiers succeed or fail, and supports more principled classifier design and optimization tailored to specific contexts.
+A geometric view of these metrics can provide valuable insights, demonstrating how metrics such as sensitivity, specificity, precision, and recall are connected through the distributions of classifier scores and class prevalences.

 Motivated by these insights, we study the geometry of ROC and PR curves.
 We show that many common binary classification metrics naturally arise from a single composition function linking the score distributions across classes, while others are functions of both class-conditional cumulative distribution functions.
 This yields a unified geometric framework for understanding classifier behavior, comparing models, and selecting optimal operating points for practical applications.